neilslater/MMGraphic/README.md

 MMGraphic
 ==========

-MMGraphic provides some useful high-level graphics commands based on Image::Magick.
-It does not "wrap" Image::Magic, but does make it easier to do one or two things.
+MMGraphic is a Perl module that provides some useful high-level graphics commands based on Image::Magick.
+It does not fully "wrap" Image::Magic, but does make it easier to do one or two things.

+For example, MMGraphic will combine three images, a background, an overlay and a greyscale mask for the overlay, with some general transparency:

+  my $bg = MMGraphic->new( image => '/images/background.jpg' );
+  my $over = MMGraphic->new( image => '/images/overlay.png' );
+  my $mask = MMGraphic->new( image => '/images/mask.jpg' );

+  $bg->composite( flatten => 1, graphic => $over, mask => { graphic => $mask }, opacity => 80 );
+  $bg->save_image( '/images/combined.jpg' );

+The example should work as expected whether or not the overlay image has an alpha channel, making this standard piece of graphic combination a little easier to manage than when using Image::Magick directly.

 INSTALL IMAGE MAGICK BEFORE INSTALLING MMGraphic
 ================================================